antsand/bc_challenge/README.md

 - Phalcon PHP as the backend framework
 	> **_NOTE:_**  Phalcon Php is a C compiled framework mounted as a plugin to PHP.
 - Vue.js as the frontend framework
+- SASS for styling logic and compiling to CSS
+- JSON to store API data
+- NGINX Server

 ### How does it work?
 #### Backend Logic: